 All eyes swung to aim at the landlord.
 Yadon was forgotten as demands were fired at Therff: "What's this?"
 "What do you mean, 'get out'?"

 "I mean, leave the area," Therff grimly replied.
 "Permanently."

 "Look.
 People may say - " (Therff frowned at Gheren) "that Oblannerad is a 'gum town', dependent upon the Wood.
-Be it so; nevertheless there are other 'gum towns' in the world, other areas which depend upon silviculture for their livelihood, and which are not stuck like we are in the midst of a plain which plagues us with irritating effects.
+Be it so; nevertheless there are other 'gum towns' in the world, other areas which depend upon silviculture but which are not stuck like we are in a district which plagues us with irritating effects.
 We could even start up an entirely new settlement all for ourselves - I'm sure that not all of the marescent woods are taken.
 We have skills, in short, that could be used elsewhere to earn us a living.
 I say, let's leave.
 We can do better than this.
 We don't have to stay where people will always think of us as credulous children."

 Yadon alone remained silent while they argued.
-He could not know all the background to the dispute but, in hearkening to his mind's lower regions where listening becomes watching and where the deep eye roves, he could range around the arena where the silhouettes of attitudes, aims, desires and fears swipe and edge and poke at each other in a blind effort to comb out their tangled fates...
+He could not know the background to the dispute but, in hearkening to his mind's lower regions where listening becomes watching and where the deep eye roves, he could range around the arena, sensing the silhouettes of attitudes, aims, desires and fears that swipe and edge and poke at each other in a blind effort to comb out their tangled fates...

 Only after some ten minutes of discussion had gone did he begin to see himself as a shape in the picture, a shape in some way important, to judge from the stolen glances in his direction...
 Underneath the sometimes strident arguments he could sense a muffled throwing of emotional pillows; of grumbles of anxiety less fraught than they sounded; of whiffs of pretend-despair.
 It all amounted to fantastic proof that their hopes were being pinned upon a chance arrival, namely, himself.